peteroupc/peteroupc.github.io/graphics.md

 [^1]: The following are examples of a graphics library that follows the spirit, even if not the letter, of this specification: [**_Tilengine_**](https://github.com/megamarc/Tilengine), [**_kit_**](https://github.com/rxi/kit/), [**_DOS-like_**](https://github.com/mattiasgustavsson/dos-like), [**_raylib_'s `rlsw` software renderer**](https://github.com/raysan5/raylib).
 Michal Strehovský published an [**interesting technique to create small game applications**](https://migeel.sk/blog/2024/01/02/building-a-self-contained-game-in-csharp-under-2-kilobytes/), and so did [**Jani Peltonen**](https://www.codeslow.com/2019/12/tiny-windows-executable-in-rust.html).<br>I offer a [**template for Win32 applications**](https://gist.github.com/peteroupc/f1a5d8e45e27123b86b284271cfd802b) that supports 8- and 24-bit-per-pixel game images and paints finished game images using `StretchDIBits`.<br>By contrast, even though today's Unity and Unreal game engines can allow the making of games with "classic graphics", they are far from lightweight and their use is not within the spirit of this challenge.

-[^2]: A computer has adequate performance for classic graphics if it achieves a score of&mdash;<br>(a) 3108 or more 3D marks on the 3DMark2000 benchmark (640 &times; 480) when run without graphics acceleration, or<br>(b) 195 or greater on the 3DMark2000 CPU speed test.<br>Both figures correspond to the running of two graphically demanding 3-D demos, at three levels of detail each, at 60 frames per second (adjusted downward as needed if a demo's detail level averages more than 12,800 triangles per frame; see the section "Test Descriptions" in the 3DMark2000 help).
+[^2]: A computer has adequate performance for classic graphics if it achieves a score of&mdash;<br>(a) 3108 or more 3D marks on the 3DMark2000 benchmark (640 &times; 480) when run without graphics acceleration, or<br>(b) 195 or greater on the 3DMark2000 CPU speed test.<br>Both figures correspond to the running of two visually demanding 3-D demos, at three levels of detail each, at 60 frames per second (adjusted downward as needed if a demo's detail level averages more than 12,800 triangles per frame; see the section "Test Descriptions" in the 3DMark2000 help).

 [^3]: One editor specialized for creating classic 3-D models is the open-source tool [**_Blockbench_**](https://www.blockbench.net/).
 For classic 3-D scenes, there is the open-source tool [**_Trenchbroom_**](https://trenchbroom.github.io/).